Connect with others who understand.

 How MS Treatments May Trigger Face Swelling

-MS is treated with disease-modifying therapies (DMTs) that prevent MS progression and reduce the rate of relapses.
-MS flares (also known as exacerbations or attacks) or optic neuritis (inflammation of the optic nerve, common in people with MS) may be treated with corticosteroids.
+MS is treated with disease-modifying therapies (DMTs) that help slow MS progression and reduce the rate of relapses.
+MS flares (also known as exacerbations or attacks) and optic neuritis (inflammation of the optic nerve, common in people with MS) may be treated with corticosteroids.
 Other medications might be used to manage specific MS symptoms.

 Allergic reactions are a common cause of hives and angioedema.
 Although angioedema can affect other areas of the body, it often results in a puffy face, with swollen lips, eyes, and cheeks.